smcclatchy/qtl-mapping/episodes/find-lod-peaks.Rmd

 :::::::::::::::::::::::::::::::::::::: questions

-- "How do I locate QTL peaks above a certain LOD threshold value?"
+- How do I locate QTL peaks above a certain LOD threshold value?

 ::::::::::::::::::::::::::::::::::::::::::::::::